 As a last resort, they will ask their family and friends for 'bailouts'.
 They often understate the actual amount of debt out of shame or to reduce the perceived severity of the debt problem.
 After bailing out, family and friends assume that the debt problem is settled.
 Unknown to them, there are unaccounted debts, unaccounted creditors.
 This secrecy is one major risk factor for relapse.
 Often triggered by the stress to repay creditors, the problem gambler resorts to gambling, for quick cash, which leads to more debt.
 The vicious cycle of chasing losses repeats itself.

 Help & Treatment

-If you find yourself chasing losses, seeking professional help early can help to reduce the harmful consequences and social & economic costs of problem gambling.
+If you find yourself chasing losses, seeking professional help early can help to reduce the harmful consequences and costs of problem gambling.